rutuja2197/rutuja-dataviz-portfolio/final-project-part-one.md

 I can do this by raising awareness about dark patterns, educating others on how to spot them, and contributing to a crowdsourced dataset of real-world dark pattern examples.

 ### Future Action:
-The collected user-submitted data will help in building a dataset that can be analyzed further to understand emerging trends in deceptive UX design.
+Once I collect enough data from users, I will analyze and showcase the findings which will allow users to see real-world examples of dark patterns submitted by others, recognize emerging trends, and better understand how deceptive design practices impact them.

 ## Project Structure & Story Flow
 ### Introduction (Engagement Hook – Interactive Quiz)